Online Therapy For Autistic Adults Seeking Mental Health Support

 Common symptoms of ASD make it more likely for adults with ASD to avoid seeking treatment (e.g., difficulty using public transport due to perceptual sensitivity, and being uncomfortable in healthcare settings due to communication challenges).
 Having to articulate their needs to a stranger may be stressful for adults with ASD, especially in situations where environmental factors increase challenges.

-Why might online therapy be beneficial for individuals with ASD?
+Why might online therapy for autistic adults be beneficial?

 One of the benefits of online therapy is that adults with ASD can stay in a familiar environment and focus on communication without the external demands of a foreign location.
 A recent review of the use of technology to facilitate learning in adults with ASD showed that computer-mediated communication allows for an increase in thinking time during conversations, an increase of control during conversations, a reduction of external sensory distractions, and an overall more comfortable environment.
 Technology-based interactions also decrease stress related to non-verbal communication such as eye contact, tone of voice, and body language.
 With internet therapy autism spectrum disorder can be better catered to by giving the client more control over their environment.